borismus/lightning/README.md

 Before launch:

-- Generate RSS feed.
+- Make it possible to comment via HN or twitter.
+- Pack it up into a convenient installation (including inotify, dropbox, etc).
+- Should there be a git repo clone involved?
-- Migrate all content to new blog.
+- submit to pypi

 - BUG: What about including `{{...}}` in the markup?
-- Pack it up into a convenient installation (including inotify, dropbox, etc).

 Later: